sarthaksharma1408/sarthaksharma1408/README.md

 - 👋 Hi, I’m @sarthaksharma1408
 - 👀 I’m interested in learning to code and music production.
 - 🌱 I’m currently learning C.
-- 💞️ I’m looking to collaborate on every big thing that comes in my way.
+- 💞️ I’m looking to collaborate on every thing that comes in my way.
 - 📫 How to reach me "sarthaksharma1146@gmail.com"

 <!---